 Lieber Schatz!
 That's how Albert Einstein wrote to his cousin, the woman he was divorcing his wife for in 1914. ("Es ist für einen ehrlichen Menschen nicht möglich, eine Frau zu lieben und mit einer andern verheiratet zu sein."
 Collected Papers of Einstein, Princeton University Press, 1998)

-To be a student now.
-Still a bit flabbergasted by the Van Eyck initiative and here's the next one, lovingly offered by the Albert Einstein Archives at the Hebrew University (AEA) and the Einstein Papers Project at Caltech (EPP): the Einstein Project.
 You will not only find all Einstein's writings (scientific ànd other handwritten stuff like diaries, letters and the like) but also photo's, audio etc. We're talking more than 80.000 items from the Albert Einstein Archives being uploaded for consultation on a website.
 True, they have just started two days ago with 2000 items but the work will continue all through this year.
 Nothing else to do but check once in a while, right?
 I wouldn't mind reading a lovenote by Mr. E=mc2 or a shopping list instead of a dissertation I'm not going to understand anyway.
-Or are we stripping dear Albert from his godlike status if we do?
-I don't think so.